PecataP/K8S-SLSA/SECURITY.md

-Responsible Disclosure Policy (project: Securing Kubernetes Demo)
+Responsible Disclosure Policy (project: Securing Kubernetes)

 If you discover a vulnerability in this project, please:

-Contact the project owner at: <project-email-or-github-issue-private> (replace before publishing).
+Contact the project owner at:

 Provide a clear description, steps to reproduce, impact, and any PoC code.